ibm-cloud-docs/vpc/block_storage_is_create.md

 Before you get started, make sure that you [created a VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
 {: important}

-## Creating block storage volumes by using the UI
+## Creating block storage volumes in the UI
 {: #creating-block-storage-ui}
 {: ui}